fcasaclang/professional-summary/_posts/2025-10-01-Pamantasang-Lungsod-ng-Pasig-(PLP).markdown

 alt: image-alt
 project-date: October 2025
 client: Pamantasang Lungsod ng Pasig (PLP)
-category: Truss, Beam, Column, Slab, Shear Wall, and Foundation Analysis
+category: Beam, Column, and Shear Wall Analysis and Modelling
-description: Use this area of the page to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Mollitia neque assumenda ipsam nihil, molestias magnam, recusandae quos quis inventore quisquam velit asperiores, vitae?
-Reprehenderit soluta, eos quod consequuntur itaque.
-Nam.
+description: Acted as support and provided structural mapping of members to senior engineers and architects as part of the key plan in creating as-found drawings.
 ---